Freelancing software that helps you get paid faster.

 3. Wow your clients

 You’re working with your dream clients, but how do you keep them?
 Clients are your life-blood.
 As a freelancer, you need to know that clients don’t care about services — they want solutions and successful projects.
-You need to maintain the same level of professionalism from beginning to end.
+You need to maintain the same level of professionalism from beginning to end, and tread carefully when dealing with scope creep.

 You can do this by: